 HIFU treatment no-surgery skin tightening facial results

-HIFU is a non-surgical treatment alternative to cosmetic surgery or liposuction and is a minimally invasive treatment that does not require incisions or anesthesia, making it a popular choice for those looking to get rid of stubborn pockets of fat without the need for surgery.
+HIFU is a non-surgical focused ultrasound waves treatment alternative to cosmetic surgery or liposuction and is a minimally intrusive treatment that does not require incisions or anaesthesia, making it a popular choice for those looking to get rid of stubborn pockets of fat without the need for surgery.
 It's also known as skin tightening, as the heat energy stimulates collagen production, which in turn can make the skin appear firmer and tighter.

 The treatments typically take around 60 to 90 minutes to complete, depending on the size and number of areas being treated.
 Generally, there are amazing day-one results, with more to come over a few months.